NativeScript/docs-v7/docs/hardware/camera.md

 ---
 title: Using the Device Camera with NativeScript
-description: Learn how to use the device camera to take and store photos in your NativeScript app.
+description: Learn how to use the nativescript-camera plugin to access the camera of the device so you can capture images and store them on the mobile device.
 position: 20
+tags: nativescript camera, nativescript access camera
 slug: camera
 previous_url: /camera
 ---

-# Camera
+# Using the Device Camera with NativeScript

 ## Overview